 Loggi was probably the best professional experience so far for me.
 I learned so much while I was there.
 Documentation became second-nature at Loggi, it was something they cultivated a lot, and I'm glad they did.
 Loggi also made easy for everyone to have access to data, so it was there that I actually learned how to manipulate data tables and make my own dashboards and analysis (Thanks Looker and my friend Carlos for that).
 I even wrote a few lines of SQL, so yeah, go data!
 And my dev friends... always so supportive and helpful to explain every tiny little piece of the system and its architecture (Thanks to my friend Gustavo, Heitor and the whole team for that).
 At times, they were real inverstigators, capable at even working for the police.
 As with any legacy system, you just need to hack your way out to understandment and they nailed it everytime.

 It was also a place for dealing with very challenging hairy problems.
 Working with logistics demands a high level of systems thinking, which at times enables you to makes sense of a hot pile of mess but at other times, make you also tired for having to think about so many things at once.
-However, it teaches you to work collaboratively - my moving parts will affect someone else's moving parts and therefore we have to sync.
+However, it teaches you to work collaboratively－my moving parts will affect someone else's moving parts and therefore we have to sync up.
 Also something I'll probably take with me further on to eternity (that sounded kinda poetic?!).

 Loggi was a wonderful work experience.
 Very complicated business to be in and a lot of complexity to manage.
 But, regardless, a project that has the potential to be revolutionary, specially for folks living in hard-to-reach places who historically never had proper access to postal services.
-Brazil is a continental country and embracing the challenge to connect it through tech is for sure humbling.
-I'm confident that all the people capable of pulling that off are there doing their best work.
+I'm confident that all the people capable of pulling that off are there.
 I had the privilege of working with the brightest designers, developers and PMs I have ever worked with and I'm excited to see what they'll continue to ship (pun intended).

 Did you find any typos?
 Did something specific get your attention?
 Are you curious about something I went over superficially?
 If yes, drop me a note somewhere!
 I'll be happy to connect with you.